jukent/geocat-hugo/CONTRIBUTING.md

 - The `static` directory contains all static files (merged with the higher-level `static` directory) that are specific to the theme (and not the website).

-**TODO**: If the `themes/ncar` theme works and does not require significant modification, then it should probably be rolled into its own repository and included in this repository as a git submodule, which is the canonical way of adding themes to a Hugo site.

 ## Known Issues